 | Family wanting beaches plus outings | Tenerife or Gran Canaria | Most flexible mainstream structure |

-| Couple wanting scenic drives and atmosphere | Lanzarote | Strong visual identity and elegant excursions |
+| Couple wanting scenic drives and atmosphere | Lanzarote | Strong visual identity and elegant touring |

 | Nature-focused scenic traveller | La Palma | Excellent landscape-driven touring |